Canadian PM Trudeau reaches out to Jacinda Ardern to shore up support in escalating diplomatic feud with China

 "They discussed the detention and legal treatment of Canadian citizens in China.

-"Although the cases are a consular matter between Canada and China – as the extradition case relates to a Huawei executive in Canada – there are principles at stake that concern us all," the spokeswoman said.
+"Although the cases are a consular matter between Canada and China – as the extradition case relates to a Huawei executive in Canada – there are principles at stake that concern us all."

-She added that the Government closely monitors international developments which may affect the safety of New Zealanders abroad, but advice for travel to China was to exercise normal safety and security precautions.
+The spokeswoman said that the Government closely monitors international developments which may affect the safety of New Zealanders abroad, but advice for travel to China was to exercise normal safety and security precautions.

+Brady said Canada was contacting its allies for support, just as New Zealand would, and had done in the past.

+"United we stand, divided we fall; the New Zealand Government needs to stand with Canada on this issue, we need the support of our friends and allies too, and we must uphold our values-based foreign policy.

 Earlier, Trudeau's office confirmed to the Herald the pair had spoken.